DavidPetrasek/order-invoice-manager-bundle/README.md

     $ent_Order->addProducts(
         (new Product())
             ->setName('Foo')
-            ->setPriceVatIncluded(1599)     // This property is currently used for calculating product totals ->setPriceVatExcluded(1300)     // This property is currently not supported for calculating product totals.
-Will be added in the future.
-            ->setVatRate(21)
+            ->setPriceVatIncluded(1599)    // If not set, it will be automatically calculated from price exclusive of VAT ->setPriceVatExcluded(1300)    // If not set, it will be automatically calculated from price inclusive of VAT ->setVatRate(21)
             ->setAmount(1)
             ->setAmountType(AmountType::ITEM)